ramil-h-babazade/Reactify-PyTorch-Implementation/README.md

 # Reactify-PyTorch-Implementation
-Original implementation in TensorFlow: https://github.com/croningp/Reactify
+Original implementation in TensorFlow: https://github.com/croningp/Reactify from the paper [Discovering New Chemistry with an Autonomous Robotic Platform Driven by a Reactivity-Seeking Neural Network]([url](https://pubs.acs.org/doi/full/10.1021/acscentsci.1c00435)).